reactjs/react.dev/src/content/reference/react/cloneElement.md

 **Let's walk through an example to see when it's useful.**

-Imagine a `List` component that renders its [`children`](/learn/passing-props-to-a-component#passing-jsx-as-children) as a list of selectable rows with a "Next" button that changes which row is selected.
-The `List` component needs to render the selected `Row` differently, so it clones every `<Row>` child that it has received, and adds an extra `isHighlighted: true` or `isHighlighted: false` prop:
+Imagine a `List` Component that renders its [`children`](/learn/passing-props-to-a-component#passing-jsx-as-children) as a list of selectable rows with a "Next" button that changes which row is selected.
+The `List` Component needs to render the selected `Row` differently, so it clones every `<Row>` child that it has received, and adds an extra `isHighlighted: true` or `isHighlighted: false` prop:

 ```js {6-8}
 export default function List({ children }) {